microsoft/tilecode/manual.md

 # Tour of TileCode {#tour}

 Let's take a quick tour through the various screens of TileCode.
-All editing takes place via the tile paradigm: move the square-shaped cursor between adjacent tiles using the direction pad (dpad); select a tile using the **A** button to perform an action; the **B** button takes you back (to the menu of the current screen or to the previous screen).
+All editing takes place via the tile paradigm:
+* move the square-shaped cursor between adjacent tiles using the direction pad (dpad);
+* select a tile using the **A** button to perform an action;
+* press the **B** button to take you back to the menu of the current screen or to the previous screen

 ## Load Screen